 - Supplier Contracts: Agreements and collaboration contracts with suppliers.

-- Subscription Services: Magazines, software, licenses, and other things you may not perceive as contracts but that entail ongoing costs.
+- Subscription Services: Magazines, software, licenses, and other things you may not perceive as contracts that entail ongoing costs.

 - Employment Contracts and special agreements with employees.